djangocph/2018.djangocon.eu/hugo_site/content/conduct.md

 When handling a report, we follow our [response guidelines](/conduct-response/).

 ## Emergencies
-If you're currently afraid of your physical safety or are in danger, contact local law enforcement in Denmark:
+If you are in danger or physical distress, contact local law enforcement or emergency services in Denmark:

 * Emergency (Fire, Medical, Police): 112
 * Police directly: 114